Penguin Monogamy Is a LIE, and Other Things You Can Learn This Valentine's Day | Washingtonian (DC)

 Steve Sarro and I were having a normal conversation about penguin sex and then suddenly he blew my mind.
-We were discussing the Smithsonian’s National Zoo curator’s plans for present an “adults only” talk about penguin reproduction strategies at next month’s Woo at the Zoo, a Valentine’s Day tradition that this year features drinks, an ’80s dance party, and your choice of lectures about how members of the animal kingdom knock boots.
+We were discussing the Smithsonian’s National Zoo curator’s plans for present an “adults only” talk about penguin reproduction strategies at next month’s Woo at the Zoo, a Valentine’s Day tradition that this year features drinks, an ’80s dance party, and your choice of lectures—Sarro’s is called “Waddle I Do Without You: Penguin Speed Dating”—about how members of the animal kingdom knock boots.
 And then I had to ask about penguin monogamy.

 “What does monogamous mean?”
 Sarro, who also coordinates the species survival plan for African penguins in North America, asked me, apparently rhetorically.
 “I don’t think there’s any such thing in any species.”
 Yes, African penguins are “technically” monogamous.
 But if a male doesn’t bring home enough fish, or a female keeps kicking out eggs, their pair-bonded partner may dump them: “From a genetic viewpoint, their spouses are losers,” Sarro says.
 Out they go.